GalaxyRoblox/Policies/docs/moderation.md

 - Posting files, urls, or other content that is considered suspicious, such as:
     - Videos or images that crash Discord
     - Files that cause a false-positive antivirus detection
+- If a posted file is actively malicious, moderate under [Illegal or Malicious Links](#illegal-or-malicious-links--piracy "Forbidden - Illegal or Malicious Links").
 - Use **[Virustotal](https://www.virustotal.com/ "Virustotal - Analyze suspicious files, domains, IPs, and URLs to detect malware and other breaches, automatically share them with the security community.")** to analyze suspicious files or URLs to determine if the link sent is suspicious before moderating.

 ### Rioting